Intel's quarterly results underscore challenge in mobile

 "The strategy is that over time, we think we can give better performance, more features in that segment of the market and so we wanted to start the work of building our footprint," Intel CFO Stacy Smith said in a phone interview.

-Intel's subsidies have made it the largest maker of tablet chips after Apple (AAPL.O), which uses its own chips in its iPads, according to market research firm StrategyAnalytics.
+Intel's subsidies have made it the largest maker of tablet chips after Apple, which uses its own chips in its iPads, according to market research firm StrategyAnalytics.

 On a conference call with analysts, Krzanich said that by year end, Intel might slightly exceed its 40 million tablet goal.